xlang-ai/instructor-embedding/README.md

 cd evaluation/prompt_retrieval
 python main.py --embedding_model hkunlp/instructor-large --task rte --model_cache_dir {cache_dir} --output_dir {output_dir}
 ```
-You can evaluate your trained model checkpoints by specifying `--model_name` and run all Billboard datasets by changing `--task`.
+You can evaluate your trained model checkpoints by specifying `--model_name` and run prompt retrieval datasets by changing `--task`.
 In order to have a consistent metric, we cast all tasks in Prompt Retrieval into a "text-to-text" format, and report the Rouge-L score.

 ## Bugs or questions?
 If you have any question related to the code or the paper, feel free to email Hongjin (`hjsu@cs.hku.hk`) and Weijia (`swj0419@cs.washington.edu`).
 Please try to specify the problem with details so we can help you better and quicker.